 - Click on the XPath Builder link.
 The Load dialog provides the option to specify the url of the XML/JSON file or upload the file from your PC or just copy-paste the file to the text-area of the builder.
 In the screen-shot given below, the URL of the XML file from the twitter.com site is specified.
 If the request method is GET, the HTTP GET request is used to get data from the url.
 If the request method is POST, the HTTP POST request is used to get data from the url.
 The parameter name and value must be passed as arguments, if any, to the POST method.

-- On specifying the URL or uploading the file, click Done to display the XML in tree format.
+- On specifying the URL(as shown in the screenshot) or uploading the file, click Done to display the XML in tree format.

 - The tree format of the XML gets loaded on the left-side of the XPath builder, as shown in the screen-shot below.
 The tab named XML Node Tree displays the XML in tree format.
 The tab named XML Content displays the content of the XML document.
 You can select any node in the tree and see the XPath expression getting generated for it in the Write XPath text area.
 For example, in the screen-shot given below, we have selected statuses/status/location/text(), which displays the text of all the location nodes in the xml document.